 Academic & Artistic Enrichment Classes for Homeschooled Students in 2nd through 5th Grade Level Classes

-Waldorf School at Moraine Farm is pleased to announce registration is officially open for Semester II of our Homeschool Program on our beautiful Beverly, Massachusetts campus.
+Waldorf School at Moraine Farm is pleased to offer our Homeschool Program on our beautiful Beverly, Massachusetts campus.

-In-person courses offered this upcoming semester will include Strings, Theater, Engineering, and Handwork.
+In-person courses offered during the regular school year categorized by Fall, Winter & Spring semester can include Strings, Theater, Engineering, Fine Arts, Photography, Poetry Class, Games & Movement, C.A.R.E.
+Class and Handwork,.
 Each course is facilitated by one of our experienced faculty members.

-Semester II begins January 5th and continues to March 25th.
-Semester III begins March 30 and ends on June 11.
+Fall Semester begins with the start of the school season in September, Winter Semester begins in January, and Spring Semester begins at the end of March.
 All semesters will follow the Waldorf School at Moraine Farm school calendar and observe listed holidays and school breaks.
 The program will adhere to the safety and mask protocols outlined in our school’s Reopening Plan.
 Please see the course descriptions below or email homeschool@

 Program & Class Descriptions